jfromaniello/hono_sessions/README.md

 - Prevent unnecesary session writes.
 - Add `session.touch()` method to update the session expiration time when no changes had been made to the session.
 - Add more tests for CookieStore.
+- Add CloudflareKVStore implementation.
+Store session data in Cloudflare KV storage.
   As I am not versed in Deno yet, I have added the necessary node.js files to dev and test locally.

 ---